zembutsu/docs.docker.jp/engine/swarm/swarm-tutorial/scale-service.rst

    $ docker ps

    CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
-   910669d5e188        alpine:latest       "ping docker.com"   10 seconds ago      Up 10 seconds                           helloworld.5.bn67kh76crn6du22ve2enqg5j
-   a0b6c02868ca        alpine:latest       "ping docker.com"   2 minutes  ago      Up 2 minutes                            helloworld.1.1n6wif51j0w840udalgw6hphg
+   528d68040f95        alpine:latest       "ping docker.com"   About a minute ago   Up About a minute                       helloworld.4.auky6trawmdlcne8ad8phb0f1

 ..
 If you want to see the containers running on other nodes, you can ssh into those nodes and run the docker ps command.